NachtRaveVL/Simple-AstroTracker-Arduino/README.md

 **Simple-AstroTracker-Arduino v0.7.2.0**

 Simple automation controller for DIY astronomical tracking systems.
 Licensed under the non-restrictive MIT license.

 Created by NachtRaveVL, 2026.

 This controller manages mounts, axis drivers, covers, cameras, focusers, environmental sensors, thermal control, targets, scheduling, logging, publishing, and persistent configuration for home-built astronomical tracking systems.
-The actual mechanical and electrical implementation remains open to the builder, while Astruino provides the common controller, object, attachment, scheduling, and persistence layers.
+The actual mechanical and electrical implementation remains open to the builder.

 Our Keep-It-Simple controller system:

-* Can be used entirely offline with an RTC module and optional GPS module (or known static location) for accurate time keeping and astronomical positioning, or used online through enabled on-board WiFi/Ethernet or an external ESP-AT WiFi module.
+* Can be used entirely offline with RTC module and optional GPS module (or known static location) for accurate time keeping, or used online through enabled on-board WiFi/Ethernet or external ESP-AT WiFi module.
-  * Astronomical tracking uses the system UTC time and location to resolve sidereal time, target position, and mount geometry without requiring a network connection.
+  * Uses offline astronomical calculations for target positioning and [SolarCalculator](https://github.com/jpb10/SolarCalculator) for sunrise, sunset, & transit calculations used by system scheduling.
 * Exportable system configuration to EEPROM, SD card, or WiFiStorage external storage device.
   * Saved in pretty-print JSON for human-readability & easy text editing, or in raw binary for compactness & speed.
-  * Auto-save and fallback save modes are available through the controller data model.
+  * Auto-save, backup auto-save (for auto-recovery), and low external storage space cleanup (TODO) functionality.
+  * Import string decode functions are pre-optimized with minimum spanning trie for ultra-fast text parsing & reduced loading times.
-* Supports interval-based sensor data publishing and system event logging to an MQTT IoT broker or to external storage in .csv/.txt format (/w date in filename, segmented daily).
+* Supports interval-based sensor data publishing and system event logging to MQTT IoT broker (for further IoT-integrated processing) or to external storage in .csv/.txt format (/w date in filename, segmented daily).
-  * Network publishing is optional; local scheduling, tracking, logging, and target lookup do not require an internet connection.
-* Uses registered system objects plus lightweight attachments and mount-owned subobjects.
-  * Registered object families include actuators, sensors, targets, mounts, and power rails.
-  * Covers, cameras, thermal balancing, triggers, and axis drivers remain attached or mount-owned helpers instead of parallel top-level object families.
+  * Can be extended to work with other JSON-based Web APIs or Client-like derivatives (for DB storage or server-endpoint support).
+  * Can add a piezo buzzer for audible system warning/failure alerting (TODO), or a LCD/OLED/TFT display for current readings & recent logging messages (TODO).
+* Enabled GUI works with a large variety of common Arduino-compatible LCD/OLED/TFT displays, touchscreens, matrix keypads, analog joysticks, rotary encoders, and momentary buttons (support by [tcMenu](https://github.com/davetcc/tcMenuLib)).
+  * Contains at-a-glance system overview screen and interactive menu system for system configuration, sensor calibration, and more (TODO).
+  * Critical system config menus can be pin-coded to prevent setup tampering.
+  * Includes remote GUI menu access through enabled WiFi, Ethernet, Bluetooth, Serial, and/or Simhub connection via tcMenu's excellent [embedCONTROL](https://github.com/davetcc/tcMenu/releases) desktop application, available for Linux/OSX/Windows.
+  * GUI I/O pins can be setup as fully interrupt driven (5-25ms latency), partially interrupt driven (only keys & buttons polled), or polling based (75-100ms+ latency), and can be automatically selected depending on pins used.
+  * System examples can be compiled in:
+    * Disabled UI mode, which removes all GUI code entirely, freeing a large amount of Flash size for constrained (<=256kB Flash) devices.
+    * Minimal UI mode, which saves on compiled sketch size through optimized code stripping at the cost of having to modify/re-upload a new sketch to change most system settings (or to change system object structure).
+    * Full UI mode, which uses large amounts of Flash space available on modern MCUs to provide everything all at once, with only major system (or static linked component) changes requiring a sketch modify/re-upload.
-* Supports equatorial, Alt/Az, and single-axis mount geometries.
+* Supports equatorial, Alt/Az, and single-axis mount geometries with separate mount geometry and axis-driver hardware.
-  * Mount geometry remains separate from motor hardware so STEP/DIR, servo, callback, or other compatible driver implementations can be used.
-* Includes a compact astronomical target library.
-  * Built-in data includes all 110 Messier objects, useful bright-star targets, and major solar-system targets.
+* Includes built-in astronomical target data for the Messier catalog, useful bright stars, and major solar-system targets.
-  * Fixed targets use stored J2000 coordinates while moving solar-system targets are resolved for the requested UTC time.
-* Supports common small-observatory equipment.
-  * Covers, camera shutters, focusers, dew/optics heating, camera cooling, and ventilation can participate in the same scheduler and safety sequencing.
+* Supports covers, camera shutters, focusers, dew/optics heating, camera cooling, ventilation, and shared power rails.
-* Actuator & Sensor pins can be multiplexed or expanded along with control input pins through supported I/O abstraction hardware where appropriate.
+* Actuator & Sensor pins can be multiplexed or expanded along with any control input pins through 8/16-bit i2c expanders for pin-limited controllers.
-* Library/target data can remain built into onboard Flash or be exported onto external storage to save compiled sketch size.
+* Library data can be built into onboard Flash or exported onto external storage to additionally save on compiled sketch size.

-Made primarily for Arduino microcontrollers / build environments, but intended to fit PlatformIO, Espressif, Teensy, STM32, Pico/RP2040/RP2350, GIGA, Portenta, and similar MCU platforms.
-Smaller boards may require GUI, networking, debug output, or built-in data to be trimmed.
+Made primarily for Arduino microcontrollers / build environments, but should work with PlatformIO, Espressif, Teensy, STM32, Pico, and others - although one might experience turbulence until the bug reports get ironed out.

 *If you value the work that we do, our small team always appreciates a subscription to our [Patreon](www.patreon.com/nachtrave).*

 ## About

-We want to make astronomical tracking and small observatory automation more accessible to DIY'ers by utilizing the widely-available low-cost IoT and IoT-like microcontrollers (MCUs) of today.
+We want to make astronomical trackers more accessible to DIY'ers by utilizing the widely-available low-cost IoT and IoT-like microcontrollers (MCUs) of today.

-With modern MCUs providing useful timers, floating-point performance, storage, communications, and large numbers of I/O pins at low cost, it becomes practical to build capable telescope and observatory controllers without committing to one fixed mechanical design or expensive proprietary controller.
-Astruino is intended for garage-built trackers, converted manual mounts, 3D-printed mechanisms, small backyard telescopes, roll-off roofs, dome shutters, and similar DIY astronomy projects.
+With the advances in miniaturization technology bringing us even more compact MCUs at even lower costs, it becomes a lot more possible to use one of these small devices to continuously resolve target positions, move telescope axes, coordinate attached equipment, and monitor environmental conditions.
+Astronomical tracking is a strong application for these devices, especially as a data logger, process monitor, and observatory controller.
+Professional controller systems can cost hundreds to even thousands of dollars, but DIY systems can wind up being a fraction of that cost.

 Astruino is a MCU-based solution primarily written for Arduino and Arduino-like MCU devices.
-The controller owns shared system services while mounts and other equipment are created through the same object/factory model used by the sibling controller libraries.
-Mount geometry, target calculations, attached equipment, scheduler behavior, and physical motor hardware remain separated so the same controller design can be reused across very different builds.
+It allows one to combine hobbyist stepper/servo hardware, telescope mounts, cameras, focusers, environmental sensors, heaters, relays, and other widely available low-cost hardware into a functional DIY astronomical tracking system.
+Be it a converted manual mount, 3D printed tracker, backyard telescope, roll-off roof, or dome shutter, Astruino leaves the physical implementation open to the builder while providing the common automation and tracking layer.

 ## Controller Setup